Geometric filling curves on punctured surfaces: Main tools

 Since $\gamma_0$ wraps around each cusp at most once, it will not cross transversely the horocycle of length $1$ in each cusp region.
 We also note that $\xi$ is less than $1$.
 Hence, one option which satisfies the above condition is the horocycle which is at distance $r_{\varepsilon}$ from $h_{\xi}$.
 We denote this horocycle by $h$.
-Since the decay of length of horocycle in a cusp is $e$,
+Since the decay of the length of horocycle in a cusp is $e$,

 Now, let $c$ be an arbitrary geodesic arc on $X$, we extend $c$ by $r_\varepsilon$ in one direction to get a new arc $c'$ and the new endpoint $p'$.
 Then we continue to extend $c'$ from $p'$.
 In the process of extending, the geodesic can intersect $\gamma_0$ several times and form angles.
 An intersection is called a \textbf{good intersection} if the acute angle at it is at least $\theta_0$, and otherwise, it will be called a \textbf{bad intersection}.
 The extension will stop at the first good intersection from $p'$.
-By Lemma \ref{goodbad}, the extensions can be divided into 5 cases as follows:\\[0.1in] 1.
-From $p'$, the previous intersection is bad and the next intersection is good.
+By Lemma \ref{goodbad}, the extensions can be divided into 5 cases as follows: